lbelzile/math80667a/docs/02-hypothesis_testing.md

 We want to choose an experimental design and a test statistic that leads to high power, so that $\gamma$ is as close as possible to one.
 Minimally, the power of the test should be $\alpha$ because we reject the null hypothesis $\alpha$ fraction of the time even when $\mathscr{H}_0$ is true.
 Power depends on many criteria, notably

 - the effect size: the bigger the difference between the postulated value for $\theta_0$ under $\mathscr{H}_0$ and the observed behaviour, the easier it is to departures from $\theta_0$.
-(Figure \@ref(fig:power3));
+(Figure \@ref(fig:power3)); it's easier to spot an elephant in a room than a mouse.
 - variability: the less noisy your data, the easier it is to detect differences between the curves (big differences are easier to spot, as Figure \@ref(fig:power2) shows);
 - the sample size: the more observation, the higher our ability to detect significative differences because the standard error decreases with sample size $n$ at a rate (typically) of $n^{-1/2}$.
 The null distribution also becomes more concentrated as the sample size increase.
 In experimental designs, power may be maximized by specifying different sample size in each group
 - the choice of test statistic: for example, rank-based statistics discard information about the observed values of the response, focusing instead on their relative ranking.
 While the resulting tests are typically less powerful, they are more robust to model misspecification and outliers.

 To calculate the power of a test, we need to single out a specific alternative hypothesis.
-In very special case, analytic derivations are possible: for example, the one-sample *t*-test statistic $T=\sqrt{n}(\overline{X}_n-\mu_0)/S_n \sim \mathcal{T}_{n-1}$ for a normal sample follows a noncentral Student-$t$ distribution with noncentrality parameter $\Delta$ if the expectation of the population is $\Delta + \mu_0$.
-In general, such closed-form expressions are not easily obtained and we compute instead the power of a test through Monte Carlo methods.
-For a given alternative, we simulate repeatedly samples from the model, compute the test statistic for each of these new samples and the associated *p*-values based on the postulated null hypothesis.
-We can then calculate the proportion of tests that lead to a rejection of the null hypothesis at level $\alpha$, namely the percentage of *p*-values smaller than $\alpha$.
+In very special case, analytic derivations are possible.
+For a given alternative, we

+- simulate repeatedly samples from the model from the hypothetical alternative world
+- we compute the test statistic for each of these new samples
+- we transform these to the associated *p*-values based on the postulated null hypothesis.

+At the end, we calculate the proportion of tests that lead to a rejection of the null hypothesis at level $\alpha$, namely the percentage of *p*-values smaller than $\alpha$.